NeuroDesk/neurodesk.github.io/content/en/docs/Neurocontainers/contribute.md

 ./run_interactive_builder.sh
 ```

-- Follow the instructions of the interactive build tool
+- Follow the instructions of the interactive build tool.
+After entering basic information you see a "Singularity>" shell.
+Now run the commands to get your tool to work.
+- Once the tool works, hit CTRL-D or type "exit"
+- Then answer more questions in the build tool

 ## 4) Submit the generated build.sh and Readme.md file as attachements to your issue
 - once completed, download the build.sh and README.md file and submit them as attachements to your github issue